Digital Fundraising Playbook Series: Top Six Metrics That Matter in Digital Fundraising

 The quality of the subject line: Was the topic interesting?
 Was the subject line well written?

 The quality of your email list: Do you clean your list regularly, removing people who haven't opened your emails in 12 months of more?

 Similarly, the click rate (the percentage of people who click on a link in your email) will rise and fall based on the quality of your email list, as well as the quality of the text you have hyperlinked.

-If you want a measure of the quality of the email content itself, measure the click-to-open rate.
+If you want to measure the quality of the email content itself, measure the click-to-open rate.
 The beauty of this metric is that it effectively ignores any concerns about the quality of your list and the quality of your subject line, and simply tells you how well the copy is doing.
 This metric should be the basis of any effort to understand how your emails are performing.

 Measurement is the key to knowing what is working and why - and what merits change.
 By tracking your results in the six areas described above and comparing those with results documented in the annual M+R benchmarks study, you can begin to set your digital fundraising programs on solid ground.

 Fundraising is often more art than science, but digital fundraising is one area in which the science of measuring what matters can provide you with the confidence you need to invest.
 Measure what matters.
 Invest in what works.